IBM/ios-visual-recognition-app/README.md

 # Create an iOS application in Swift which uses image recognition

-> We have a similar pattern available for [Android](https://github.com/IBM/visual-recognition-android), as well!

 In this code pattern, you will create an iOS app that showcases computer vision by labeling what the device's camera sees.
 You will provision a Visual Recognition service where you can either leverage a demo model or train your own custom model.

 When you have completed this code pattern, you will understand how to: